-Revenue represents the sale of development properties.
-Revenue is recognised to the extent that it is probable that economic benefits will flow to the Group and significant risks and rewards of ownership have been transferred to the buyer, which is assessed to be at the time of legal completion of the sale or unconditional exchange.
+Revenue represents the sale of development properties and rental activities.
+Revenue for sale of development properties is recognised to the extent that it is probable that economic benefits will flow to the Group and significant risks and rewards of ownership have been transferred to the buyer, which is assessed to be at the time of legal completion of the sale or unconditional exchange.
 Revenue is measured at the fair value of consideration received.
 With respect to rental income, the Group recognises revenue on a straight line basis over the lease term.